 - Water Damage: When a portion of your home’s siding is damaged or missing, water can easily get through the gaps to penetrate the walls in your home.
 This inevitably leads to rotting and warping that can cause significant structural damage.
 One telltale sign that water has already penetrated your siding is the presence of bubbling in your siding.
 Generally, bubbling is a clue that water has become trapped beneath your siding instead of beading on the outside.

 - Mold and Fungus: Allowing moisture to penetrate outdated siding puts your home at risk for a serious mold or fungal infestation.
 Unfortunately, mold and fungus can pose serious health risks to your household.
 Remediation can also be extremely expensive.

 Many people hesitate to get new siding because they worry about cost.
 In truth, the costliest decision you can make is to put off your siding project.
 Allowing structural damage, mold, and other consequences of insufficient siding to fester can turn what would be an easy siding replacement into a large-scale project that costs thousands more.
 If you see telltale signs that your siding may be in need of replacement, the best thing you can do is to contact a qualified, experienced Philadelphia home remodeling company to get an honest opinion.
-Finding a good siding contractor in Philadelphia can feel overwhelming.
+Finding a trustworthy and qualified siding contractor in Philadelphia can feel overwhelming.
 Let’s cover what you need to look for when finding a professional specializing in Philadelphia home improvements.